SumanCODE-hash/Customer-Shopping-Behavior-Analysis/README.md

 # 🛒 Customer Shopping Behavior Analysis

 ## 📌 Project Overview
-This project presents an end-to-end analysis of retail customer shopping behavior to uncover purchasing trends, revenue drivers, and loyalty patterns.
-By combining Python, SQL, and Power BI, the analysis delivers actionable insights to support data-driven marketing, customer engagement, and business growth strategies.
+This project delivers an end-to-end analysis of retail customer shopping behavior to uncover purchasing trends, key revenue drivers, and loyalty patterns.
+Using Python, SQL, and Power BI, the project translates raw transactional data into actionable insights supported by a detailed report and stakeholder-ready presentation.

 ---

 ## 🎯 Business Objective
-To leverage consumer shopping data to identify trends, understand customer behavior, and optimize marketing and product strategies that improve sales performance and long-term customer retention.
+To leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies that enhance sales performance and long-term customer retention.

 ---